Paullllllllllllllllll/ChronoTranscriber/README.md

    - **Tesseract** (local).
    - **OpenAI Responses** (vision models), including GPT-4o, GPT-4.1, **GPT-5** / **GPT-5-mini**, and **o-series** (o1/o3) with automatic capability checks.
 4. **Batch mode** for VLM OCR at scale, with direct data-URL image embedding (no external hosting), chunking, and order-preserving merge.
 5. **Structured outputs** using a JSON Schema injected into the system prompt, ensuring predictable extraction and robust downstream parsing.
+You can now choose among multiple schemas at runtime.

 ---